NXT TakeOver: Philadelphia: Main event

 In the main event, Andrade "Cien" Almas, accompanied by Zelina Vega, defended the NXT Championship against Johnny Gargano.
 Gargano performed a slingshot DDT on Almas onto the ring apron for a near-fall.
 Gargano performed a superkick on Almas for a near-fall.
 Almas performed a double knee smash on Gargano, who was seated in the corner, for a near-fall.
 Gargano applied the "Garga-No-Escape", but Almas escaped.
 Whilst the referee was distracted, Vega attacked Gargano with a hurricanrana off the ring apron into the steel steps.
 Almas performed a hammerlock DDT on Gargano for a near-fall.
 Candice LeRae (Gargano's wife, who was seated in the front row) attacked Vega and chased Vega out of the arena.
 Gargano performed another slingshot DDT on Almas for a near-fall.
 Gargano applied the "Garga-No Escape", but Almas placed his foot on the bottom rope.
 Almas performed a double knee smash on Gargano, who was seated against the ring post.
 Almas performed an elevated hammerlock DDT on Gargano to retain the title.
 After the match, as Gargano and LeRae left, Tommaso Ciampa made his return from injury and attacked Gargano with a crutch as the event ended.

 Reception

-The match between Gargano and Almas received widespread acclaim, being rated five stars by Wrestling Observer Newsletter journalist Dave Meltzer, making it the first match in NXT history to receive such a rating, WWE's sixth overall, and the first one since John Cena vs. CM Punk at the 2011 Money in the Bank pay-per view.
+The match between Johnny Gargano and Andrade "Cien" Almas received widespread acclaim, being rated five stars by Wrestling Observer Newsletter journalist Dave Meltzer.